collinalexbell/daemon.life/index.md

 ## Why edencybernetics.life?

 I want people to have the freedom to work on things they love and avoid things they hate.
-I think the only way to achieve this at a global scale is to use cybernetics to automate the boring jobs involved in a creative endeavor.
+I think the only way to achieve this at a global scale is to use cybernetics to automate the boring jobs involved in a creative endeavor (like feeding the artist for example).

 ## So..what is edencybernetics.life?